 We recommend that organisations treat workers they employ on a casual basis and workers who are employed on a permanent basis in the same way when it comes to carrying out checks to ensure they have the right to work.
-The check should be carried out before the employment commences and copies of documentation should be taken and placed on file.
-Repeat checks should be made in accordance with the Home Office guidance.
+The check should be carried out before the employment commences and copies of documentation should be taken and placed on file. or the appropriate electronic check should be completed.
+Both the initial check and any repeat checks should be made in accordance with the Home Office guidance.

 If such checks are not the responsibility of the HR department, it should be clear as to which department does have responsibility.